alttch/eva3/doc/item_scripts.rst

 -------------------

-:ref:`Multiupdates<multiupdate>` allow updating the state of several items with the one script which works like a normal passive update script and outputs the states of the monitored items line-by-line:
+:ref:`Multiupdates<multiupdate>` allow updating the state of several items with one script which works like a normal passive update script and outputs the states of the monitored items line-by-line:

 .. code-block:: bash